Selena-ZiqianXu/ai-sailing-conditions-advisor/README.md

 conclusion directly ("this is/isn't worth flagging"), rather than asking it to do the math and judgment call itself.

+## A behavioral-science lens on the design

+A few interface choices in this project were shaped by my background in behavioral and decision sciences, not just software engineering
+conventions:

+- The flag colors (Green/Blue/Red) lean on color semantics people already carry, rather than asking users to interpret a raw number.
+- Every eligibility verdict comes with a one-line reason, not just a yes/no. Research on algorithmic advice consistently shows people trust and act on recommendations more when a reason is attached.
+- Visibility is shown as a qualitative label (Excellent / Good / Moderate / Poor) alongside the raw distance, not just the number itself.
+This converts raw information into an evaluation: the user doesn't have to know what counts as "good" visibility for sailing, the label already makes that judgment for them.
+- The Notes section is designed to surface only what's actually worth attention today, rather than restating every input.
+This is a deliberate choice against information overload, which tends to reduce, not improve, decision quality.

 ## How I used AI tools while building this

 I built this end-to-end using Claude (chat, for planning and code